commandAGI/commandAGI/tests/benchmarks/README.md

-# CommandLAB Benchmarks
+# commandAGI2 Benchmarks

-This directory contains benchmarks for measuring the performance of various CommandLAB components.
+This directory contains benchmarks for measuring the performance of various commandAGI2 components.

 ## Available Benchmarks